MalikHettige/Bug-bounty-writeups/hack-the-box-academy/README.md

 ---

-# 🛠️ Tools

-Tools I expect to use throughout the journey:
+# Tools I expect to use throughout the journey:

 - Nmap
 - Burp Suite